-With over ten years experience as a trainer, I designed this course after having my baby in 2016 and taking an advance postnatal rehabilitation course with Jenny Burrell through Burrell Education.
+With over ten years experience as a trainer, I designed this course after having my baby in 2016 and taking an advance postnatal rehabilitation course through Burrell Education and Faster Global.
 Post natal fitness has always been an interest of mine; I not only wanted to help myself get back to restorative health and strength, but I wanted to pass this knowledge onto other mums to help them feel confident with their bodies and their health.
 I believe that women’s health is first and foremost when it comes to getting back into exercise, without key components such as core and pelvic floor strength, tasks such as running/jumping and even enjoying time with your child can be challenging.
 Recovery is key to moving on to maintain a healthy happy lifestyle with your little one.
 I hope you can join us in taking this step towards better health!

 We do not use babies to perform exercises and advise that they are kept in buggies unless they need feeding or cuddling!

 Breast feeding and feeding is most welcome in class, do not feel shy to stop and feed your baby at any point, we have chairs to make it more comfortable for you.

 Any time you need to stop and attend to baby please feel free, we want you and baby to feel comfortable in class.